Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-San Bonifacio, Italy’s Kayleth have once again successfully escaped the Earth’s gravity, doing so via their newest full-length, “Colossus“.
-The record rockets from the Argonauta Records launch pad today, Friday, January 12th and Riff Relevant is proudly premiering the full stream of it here with our review!
+San Bonifacio, Italy’s Kayleth has once again successfully escaped the Earth’s gravity, doing so via their newest full-length, ‘Colossus‘.
+The record rockets from the Argonauta Records launch pad today, Friday, January 12th, and Riff Relevant is proudly premiering the full stream of it here with a review!

-With their enthralling blend of psychedelia-rife Space / Desert / Stoner Rock, Kayleth are prepared to really blow minds with today’s “Colossus” payload.
-With powerful compositions being mined as the fuel for their infinity-crossing engine, Enrico Gastaldo (vocals), Massimo Dalla Valle (guitar), Alessandro Zanetti (bass), Daniele Pedrollo (drums) and Michele Montanari (synths), have truly accelerated their band’s velocity with this album offering.
+With their enthralling blend of psychedelia-rife Space / Desert / Stoner Rock, Kayleth is prepared to really blow minds with today’s ‘Colossus‘ payload.
+With powerful compositions being mined as the fuel for their infinity-crossing engine, Enrico Gastaldo (vocals), Massimo Dalla Valle (guitar), Alessandro Zanetti (bass), Daniele Pedrollo (drums), and Michele Montanari (synths), have truly accelerated their band’s velocity with this album offering.

 Those more recent additions of Michele’s synthesizers from the band’s previous record return here, sparking an incredibly fulfilling scope to the Kayleth sound.
-Their added textures once again incorporate an alluring dynamic to the content overall, enhancing already stellar songs to where at times they achieve seemingly otherworldly states.
-Of course, there must be something of an exceptional base to begin with and the crew of Kayleth surely craft such here.
+The added textures once again incorporate an alluring dynamic to the content overall, enhancing already stellar songs to where at times they achieve seemingly otherworldly states.
+Of course, there must be something of an exceptional base, to begin with, and the crew of Kayleth surely crafts such here.

-From the phenomenal roll out of the introductory track “Lost In The Swamp“, the band quickly shoots for the stars and continue that trajectory with other enticing numbers.
-There are inertia-defying inserts, like the driving “Ignorant Song“, “So Distant” and pummeling “Solitude“.
-Each is a hard-hitting, faster paced track that thumps with rhythmic pulses and thick grooves.
+From the phenomenal rollout of the introductory track “Lost In The Swamp“, the band quickly shoots for the stars and continues that trajectory with other enticing numbers.
+There are inertia-defying inserts, like the driving “Ignorant Song“, “So Distant“, and pummeling “Solitude“.
+Each is a hard-hitting, faster-paced track that thumps with rhythmic pulses and thick grooves.

 There are obvious descents into fuzzened, doomier realms on other songs, ones such as the “Colossus” title track or “Pitchy Mantra” are fine examples.
 One of my favorites is “The Angry Man“, a hard-hitting transmission of epic depth and solid structuring.

-Enjoy our premiere and stream of today’s Argonauta Records release, Kayleth‘s “Colossus“.
+Enjoy our premiere of today’s Argonauta Records release, Kayleth‘s ‘Colossus‘.
 Strap in and take it for a spin around the block or off the planet, whichever.
 I have a feeling these rockets are not gonna cool at any point soon and hey, that is just alright with me.